 To fully answer the question, "What is a commodity?" we need to dive a little deeper.

 Definition: A commodity is mined, extracted, reared, or harvested.
-It’s then manufactured and standardised for mass-market consumption.
+It’s then manufactured and standardized for mass-market consumption.

 Oil can be traded by the barrel load on various stock exchanges.
 What’s more, because these barrels have a price, you can also trade commodities based on their value using CFDs (more on this later).

-The final facet of commodities you need to understand is their categorisation.
+The final facet of commodities you need to understand is their categorization.
 In broad terms, the commodity market is split into two distinct categories: hard and soft commodities.